Prepare your GitHub repository for Notebook.link

-The Github repository size is limited to 20MB, make sure your repository does not exceed this limit.
+The GitHub repository size is limited to 50MB, make sure your repository does not exceed this limit.

 Define the environment